notakitty/thub/docs/belgium.md

 > **Disclaimer:** The information provided on this page is for informational purposes only and should not be considered medical advice.
 It is not intended to replace professional medical consultation, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition or treatment.
 Do not disregard professional medical advice or delay seeking it because of something you have read here.

 This is a very straightforward process in Belgium.
 You can either add yourself to a waitlist at a hospital yourself - no need to go through a GP gatekeeping service!
-Or, you can go to a psychologist directly to obtain a referral letter to the transgender health care you wish to access.
+Or, you can go to a psychologist directly to start your gender care journey.

+🛣️ **Gender Care Pathway** 🛣️

+Whether you decide to use a Gender Team or organise your gender care yourself, you will roughly follow the pathway used at several hospitals.
+You can view this pathway [here](https://www.transgenderinfo.be/sites/default/files/2022-10/zorgpad-1.pdf). *This website is in Dutch.*

 💰 **Costs** 💰